Top 9 Food Bank Fundraising Ideas and Strategies

 1. “Give a Gift”

-Combining two of the fundraising essentials: online fundraising and making donations tangible, this fundraising idea guarantees to increase your donations.
+Combining two fundraising essentials, online fundraising and making donations tangible, this fundraising idea guarantees increased donations.

-Pro tip: If setting this up is a bit complicated for you at this moment in time and you’d prefer having a single donation form – still tie donations to impact.
+Pro tip: If setting this up is a bit complicated for you, and you’d prefer having a single donation form – still tie donations to impact.
 To do this, set up a donation form and add a sentence to each donation amount stating what that amount will “buy/provide/supply/enable.”

 food bank fundraising